Benefits of Dried Blueberries

 As you probably know, getting the health benefits of any food group involve including a certain amount in your diet.

-You probably could guess that only eating one blueberry a day won’t have much of a benefit.
+You may have guessed that eating just one blueberry a day won’t have much of a benefit.
 So how many exactly should you have to make a difference?

 Surprisingly enough, this has been studied!
-One study found that eating 1 cup of fresh blueberries which is 1/4 of dried is enough to reduce your risk of heart disease.
+One study found that eating 1 cup of fresh blueberries (which is 1/4 cup dried) may support healthy cardiometabolic factors.

-They do contain some sugar content naturally and should be enjoyed in moderation.
+However, they do contain natural sugars and should be enjoyed in moderation.
 If you’re looking for a reasonable guideline to follow, then you may want to stick with 1/4-1/2 cup dried blueberries daily for the best results.
+Always consult your physician when making such decisions.

 Are Freeze Dried Blueberries Healthy?